by K.M. Richards

 Just one: WJMR-TV in New Orleans, which in fact occupied one of its five channels twice during its history.

 WJMR-TV received its construction permit for channel 61 on February 26, 1953, the same date WTLO received its channel 20 CP, also licensed to New Orleans.
 Supreme Broadcasting Company had operated WRCM/97.1, the first FM station in the Crescent City, since September 1, 1945; WJMR/990 joined it via the AM band a few months later on January 27, 1946.
-When WJMR-TV went on the air, WDSU-TV/6 had been on the air for nearly five years, primarily as an NBC affiliate but running CBS' daytime schedule (plus a few NBC shows) and a handful of prime-time programs from ABC, CBS and DuMont via kinescope.
-Channel 61's debut on November 1, 1953 thus gave CBS an excuse to pay for a separate AT&T coaxial network feed from Jackson MS rather than have a shared feed with NBC (and with DuMont for Sunday afternoon football) and enjoy live carriage in the market of its prime-time lineup; a New Orleans Times-Picayune article on WJMR-TV's carriage of CBS' Sunday night schedule spoke of "an indication that CBS doesn't like to see a top-audience show like this ... and many other CBS shows [airing] after 11pm", the "this" referring to Ed Sullivan's Toast of the Town having been run on WDSU-TV via kinescope on a one-week delay ... at 11:00pm.
+As happened in so many markets, however, television began in The Big Easy on the VHF band: When WJMR-TV went on the air, WDSU-TV/6 had been on the air for nearly five years, primarily as an NBC affiliate but running CBS' daytime schedule (plus a few NBC shows) and a handful of prime-time programs from ABC, CBS and DuMont via kinescope.
+Channel 61's debut on November 1, 1953 thus gave CBS an excuse to pay for a separate AT&T coaxial network feed from Jackson MS rather than have a shared feed with NBC (and with DuMont for Sunday afternoon football) and enjoy live carriage in the market of its prime-time lineup; a New Orleans Times-Picayune article on WJMR-TV's carriage of CBS' Sunday night schedule spoke of "an indication that CBS doesn't like to see a top-audience show like this ... and many other CBS shows [airing] after 11pm", the "this" referring to Ed Sullivan's Toast of the Town having been run on WDSU-TV via kinescope on a one-week delay ... in that timeslot.
 WJMR-TV thus became one of the rare CBS affiliates on the UHF dial, made necessary by the fact that New Orleans had no unused VHF allocations at the time.